j25tsang/Iowa-liquor-sales-sql-project/README.md

 # Iowa-liquor-sales-sql-project

-Business challenge
+<pre> Business challenge
 An aspiring store owner in Iowa wants to open up a new store at a prime location that would enable them to maximize sales and profits.
 They also need to figure out the optimal product catalog mix to minimize overstocking and maximize sales per square foot.

 My objective is to support a hypothetical liquor store owner based in Iowa in their endeavor to expand to new locations across the state.
 Additionally, I plan to provide general recommendations for suitable locations to the business owner as well as provide product recommendations based on demand an sales trends

 Questions to help define objective
 Prime store location factors